-If your a newcomer, the Blade Inductrix FPV is a great choice.
+If your a newcomer, the Blade Inductrix FPV is a great choice fro practice.
 Retailing for $199, the Inductrix FPV comes with a remote controller, monitor, charger and 1 battery.
 This version has “FPV” which means that you can receive first person video, a live feed from the camera with the included monitor.
 At this price point you can experience real time flying without spending lots of cash.
+Just keep in mind that toy drones like these usually don’t take pictures.
+The video is just for your viewing pleasure.
 Extra batteries are available for $6-$7 bucks.
 Having 2 or more batteries means you can keep flying while charging up the drained one.
 I bought one of these to test and I was very impressed.
 This little guy is available in my online store at https://squareup.com/store/titletown-drones-llc

-If you want something with more features I highly recommend the DJI Spark.
-This is a durable little drone with features normally found on larger more expensive units.
+If you are serious about taking photos and video and want something with more features, I highly recommend the DJI Spark.
+This is a durable little drone is loaded with features normally found on larger more expensive units.
 Its equipped with GPS, obstacle avoidance and a 1080p, 12 megapixel camera.
 In addition, the Spark introduced some new features like gesture control.
 You can impress your friends with your new Jedi powers, waving your hand around to control the Spark.
 The Spark starts at $500 for the basic unit which includes 1 battery and is controlled via a Wifi connection to your smart phone.
 You must charge it via USB cable.
 If your are looking for a few more features, the Spark Fly More combo is really the way to go.
 It includes a remote controller, a second battery, charging hub, propeller guards, extra propellers and a soft carry case.
 The Fly More Combo retails for $699.
 If you bought these accessories separately it would cost you an extra $50-$75 so it really makes sense for you to get the Combo right away.
 I bought one to test, thinking I would sell it used.
 I liked it so much I decided to keep it!

 The DJI Phantom 3 Advanced and Phantom 3 Pro are feature rich aircraft for the price but they are discontinued.
 They can be found used for $600-$700 these days but beware of buying a used drone.
 For more information about buying used drones, see my “Tips for Buying Used Drones“.